wnoise/onetouch-iii-button/README.md

 ## What is it ##

-An external hard drive, with a button on it that can launch a program in windows -- e.g. a backup or sync.
-I have only experienced using it with the USB port.
+An external USB/Firewire hard drive, with a button on it that can launch a program in windows -- e.g. a backup or sync.

 ## Button support ##